Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Game-Theoretic Model

-In the meanwhile, a profit constraint is imposed to guarantee the economic sustainability of the transit agency, which requires that the difference between the revenue and the operating cost be larger than a reservation level $\pi_0$:
+In the meanwhile, a budget constraint is imposed to guarantee the economic sustainability of the transit agency, which requires that the difference between the operating cost and revenue be smaller than the operational budget $\pi_0$.
+Let $l_{ij,k}^t, t \in \{p,b_1,b_2,b_3\}$ be the average trip distance by transit from zone $i$ to zone $j$ for income class $k$ when choosing transit-related mobility mode $t$, which satisfy: